-Revelation discusses two prophetic horses, which are both the same color and seem to represent truth and righteousness.
+Revelation discusses two prophetic horses, which are both white and seem to represent truth and righteousness.
 This is the conclusion drawn from several Bible Commentaries (Adam Clarke's Commentary, JFB Bible Commentary, etc.).
-The truth is, only ONE of the horses is of God!
+The truth is, only one of the horses is of God!

 Clearly, the horse of Revelation 19 represents righteousness and is rode by a glorified Jesus.
 The rider is clothed in a garment 'dipped in blood,' which is Christ's own blood shed for our sins, and his name is the 'word of God,' which is precisely what the apostle John calls Jesus (John 1:1).

 What is the meaning of the first horse?
 First, Jesus does not need to receive a crown or be given the power (sometime in the future) to conquer or take control.
 Christ has already received the 'crown' of dominion over the entire universe (Matthew 28:18, Mark 14:62, Colossians 2:10, etc.).